pisontechnology/dataops_tools/README.md

 This tool takes a csv and creates a json file that can be shared with NEOHUB once downloaded on a phone.
 It supported multiple json versions of the app.

 There is also an example csv file that can be reformatted to suit the needs of a new protocol.

+# Data Quality Check
+This tool uses an XDF file to create real-time sensor data visualization and quality-checking,

+# Label View
+This tool displays syncrhonized video and sensor data and allows you to label events in the signal.